Workiva/react_testing_library/doc/migration_guides/expectations.md

 ### Async DOM Assertions in RTL

-When waiting for an element to appear or disappear, it was common to either use `Future.delayed()` or `window.animationFrame` to wait for an async UI change to occur.
+When waiting for an element to appear or disappear, it was common to either use `Future.delayed()` or `window.animationFrame`.
 Using RTL, those methods still work but are not ideal.
 RTL introduces more precise ways to handle these types of expectations.

+One way is just to use queries as assertions!
+Recall in an [earlier section](#queries-as-an-expectation) that we can use `findBy` or `getBy` queries to assert an element is in the document.
+The `getBy` queries are all synchronous, but the `findBy` queries will wait for the element to be shown!
+This means that when a test is relying on an element appearing in the DOM after a short delay, `findBy` can be used to check that the element appears as expected.

+In addition to the `findBy` queries though, RTL introduces more APIs to assist with async testing.
 The three APIs introduced are:

 - [waitFor](https://workiva.github.io/react_testing_library/rtl.dom.async/waitFor.html)
 - [waitForElementsToBeRemoved](https://workiva.github.io/react_testing_library/rtl.dom.async/waitForElementsToBeRemoved.html)
 - [waitForElementToBeRemoved](https://workiva.github.io/react_testing_library/rtl.dom.async/waitForElementToBeRemoved.html)

-These APIs all take in a callback that has an expectation inside.
+These three APIs all take in a callback that has an expectation inside.
 That way, the APIs can call the expectation at an interval until it times out.
 Both that interval and timeout have a default, but they can also be specified as a parameter on the API.

-Below is a simple example of what these APIs look like!
+Below is a simple example of what the `findBy` queries and the new async APIs look like.

 <details>
   <summary>Component Definition (click to expand)</summary>